zhilinzhai/zz2702/README.md

-Hello this is my HUDK 4050 Core Methods in Education Data Mining profile
+Hello this is my HUDK 4050 Core Methods in Education Data Mining portfolio

-In this profile you can see the projects including:
+In this portfolio you can see the projects including:

 4050 ACA Project